Now that we have the model in place and some data added we can build a dashboard to share insight with our key stakeholders.

 To answer the business questions related to high criticality applications, we created a separate search.
 Notice that there is an additional rule in this search on "Criticality" equal to "high".

 Building the graph search

 To answer the question related to applications realizing high criticality capabilities, we must use graph search.
 The graph search below is built up like this: First I want to find all capabilities.
 Then I limit the search to capabilities with high criticality.
 Lastly I want the search to return the applications which have a relation to these capabilities.

 Building the dashboard widgets

-When creating the widget you must decide the which search to use as source, widget title, field and chart type.
+When creating the widget you must decide the which search to use as source, a widget title, a field, and a chart type.
 In the example below we have created a pie chart showing business owners.

-In example we have listed just a number of all capabilities.
+In example we have listed just a total of all capabilities.
 Notice that we have not selected a field in this widget.

 The last widget example is using a graph search as source.
 In this particular example we want to see the cost of applications that are realizing high criticality capabilities, visualised as a timeline.

 If you follow these steps you can create your own dashboard answering the business questions of interest.
 All done, ready to share! 🚀